kiali/kiali.io/content/en/docs/FAQ/distributed-tracing.md

 ![Jaeger integration disabled](/images/documentation/faq/tracing/traces-external-link.png)

 On the Application detail page, the Traces tab might redirect to Jaeger via an external link instead of showing the Kiali Tracing view.
-It happens when you have the `url` field configured, but not `in_cluster_url`, which means the Kiali backend will not be able to connect to Jaeger.
+It happens when you have the `external_url` field configured, but not `internal_url`, which means the Kiali backend will not be able to connect to Jaeger.

-To fix it, configure `in_cluster_url` in the [Kiali CR](/docs/configuration/kialis.kiali.io/#.spec.external_services.tracing.in_cluster_url).
+To fix it, configure `internal_url` in the [Kiali CR](/docs/configuration/kialis.kiali.io/#.spec.external_services.tracing.internal_url).

 ### Why do I see "Missing root span" for the root span of some span details on Traces tab?